 There are many factors to consider, such as the severity of your hearing loss, evaluation of your current lifestyle needs, your cultural requirements, flexibility, affordability and more.
 An ENT & AA audiologist can help you make the right decisions to meet your hearing needs, so that you can be an active, contributing member of your community.

 CaptionCall is an amplified phone that also transcribes the conversation onto a large, easy to read screen to reinforce what the listener is hearing.
-This product is designed to help individuals struggling with hearing loss to use the phone again with confidence.
+This product’s design aims to help individuals struggling with hearing loss to use the phone again with confidence.
 This phone is FREE for those who need it.
 If you or someone you know could benefit from a CaptionCall phone, call 919-782-9003 to make an appointment today.
 In addition, CaptionCall has released their new Mobile platform.
 This is a free app that enables people with hearing loss to make and receive telephone calls from their iPad, so you can understand every word of every call, everywhere.
 All that is requires is an Apple iPad 2 or later, a Wi-fi or cellular internet connection, and the free app.

 Puro Sound Labs